 Apart from this, various steps have also been taken by Management and the Board of Directors to transform the Company into a lean and dynamic organisation.
 With other measures which will be initiated in the coming months, we are confident that the Company will be poised to take advantage of any upturn in the timber market.

-In recognition of the continuous effort by Management and the Board of Directors, the Company was again awarded the Compliance Certificate by the Sabah Forestry Department on the 20 July 2018, for its achievement of the overall performance in accordance to Annual Work Plan ("AWP") 2017.
+In recognition of the continuous efforts by the Management and the Board of Directors, the Company was informed by the Forestry Department on the 26 April 2020 that the Company attained the Compliance Certificate, for its achievement of the overall performance in accordance with AWP2019.

-Amid the more challenging external environment, Malaysia’s economy is projected to experience a steady pace of growth in GDP of 4% - 5% in 2019.
+Amid the more challenging external environment, Malaysia’s economy is projected to experience a steady pace of growth in GDP of between 3% - 4% in 2021.
 Domestic demand is expected to remain resilient and will continue to be the anchor for growth.

 The Group will be able to pursue better operational performance at lower costs through its continued prudent cost control measures and improvement in efficiency.
-It is the commitment of the Group to improve its earnings growth for the sustainability of the Group.
+It is the commitment of the Group to improve its earnings growth to ensure the Group’s sustainability.

 My sincere appreciation also goes to our shareholders, customers, bankers, business associates, partners, suppliers and the media for their unwavering support and confidence in our Group.

 Last but not least, I would also like to take this opportunity to express the gratitude of the Group to the Sabah Forestry Department, various government agencies and regulatory authorities for their continued trust and confidence in us.